Helping Oil Refinery & Plant Explosion Survivors Rebuild Their Lives

 Call (888) 493-1629 Today for a Free Consultation

 Every client who needed answers, who needed a way to provide for themselves and their family, started right here: with a free consultation.
 If there was a chance that you might be able to start again, if there was a chance that your company knew that you were at risk and didn't tell you, wouldn't you want to know for sure?
-One phone call or simple form allows you to review your options with an attorney, get answers, and build a plan for getting you on your feet.
+One phone call allows you to review your options with an attorney, get answers, and build a plan for getting you on your feet.